Delni/blog/content/posts/corne-kbd.en.md

 # 🧟 Step 4: Test, is it alive ??

 I mounted 3 or 4 switches to test that everything was good.
-Of course, At this step, I can only see if _these_ keys works, but at least it allowed me to make sure that the nice!nano and the computer were able to discuss.
+Of course, at this step, I can only see if _these_ keys works, but at least it allowed me to make sure that the nice!nano and the computer were able to discuss.

 ![Some switches to test](/images/corne/2022-10-16%2016.55.57.jpg)